freddykrunn/three.gf/README.md

     (...)
 ```

 5. Its time to boot the game!
-You define the pipeline of your game, that is, you have to explicitly say what and when assets will be loaded, when the game loop starts running or stops.
+You define the boot pipeline of your gamet, that is, you have to explicitly say what and when assets will be loaded, when the game loop starts running or stops.
 Consider the following examples:

     * **Simple case**: load all assets at beginning-> start game